Learn the terms and processes involved in pulling treasure from the furnace fire

 Investment casting (lost-wax casting)

 Sand casting is by far the most used form of metal casting, and yet there is one aspect of sand casting that makes it inappropriate for some projects.
 Sand casting patterns need to be removed from the mold they create, which can mean intricate pattern construction.
-Draft requirements, parting line placements, gates, risers, and cores: all of these require a pattern maker to carefully consider the pattern’s needs at each stage in the casting process.
+Draft requirements, parting line placements, gates, risers, and cores require a pattern maker to carefully consider the pattern’s needs at each stage in the casting process.

 The lost-wax, investment, or precision-casting process is an alternative to sand casting that can work with most grades of metal, even high-melting point ferrous alloys, and yet avoids some of these challenges of patternmaking in sand casting.